blib-la/runpod-worker-comfy/README.md

   - Max Workers: `3` (whatever makes sense for you)
   - Idle Timeout: `5` (you can leave the default)
   - Flash Boot: `enabled` (doesn't cost more, but provides faster boot of our worker, which is good)
-  - Advanced: If you are using a Network Volume, select it under `Select Network Volume`.
+  - (optional) Advanced: If you are using a Network Volume, select it under `Select Network Volume`.
 Otherwise leave the defaults.
   - Select a GPU that has some availability
   - GPUs/Worker: `1`
 - Click `deploy`